Thrimbda/fiber/README.md

 # fiber
 fiber will use all of your cpu to calculate fibonacci seq.
+Forever.